-Kathleen was recently chosen by The Institute for Healthcare Improvement (IHI) to participate in the first Leadership Summit for Patient Activists and Partners in Quality and Safety.
-The formal session, to was held on Sunday, December 5, 2010 at IHI, gathering 50 patient activists for a half-day formal session at the 22nd Annual National Forum on Quality Improvement in Health Care in Orlando, FL. to change the care dialogue.
-This novel, invite-only event broughttogether patient activists from around the country to form a coalition with a shared agenda including:
+Kathy was chosen by The Institute for Healthcare Improvement (IHI) to participate in the first Leadership Summit for Patient Activists and Partners in Quality and Safety, held on Sunday, December 5, 2010 at IHI, gathering 50 patient activists for a half-day formal session at the 22nd Annual National Forum on Quality Improvement in Health Care in Orlando, FL. to change the care dialogue.
+This novel, invite-only event brought together patient activists from around the country to form a coalition with a shared agenda, which included examing the role of patients, families, and the public in health reform and imbedding patients and patient activists as integral ongoing partners in the work of IHI.

 Civil Collaborative Law Symposium: Bringing Healing to Law and Medicine, April 7, 2010, San Francisco, CA, pre-conference program immediately before the ABA DR Conference